Skip to content

 The following information may appear in a property tax record in New Mexico:

 • Property Value - The document should show the property's value as determined by an assessor.
-The value is important in determining the owed taxes.
+The value is important in determining the taxes owed.

 • Tax Rate - The record should identify the taxing jurisdiction of the property and the tax rate.

-• Methods of Paying - The record should include information on how to contribute to the taxes, the minimum contribution amount, and how frequent the payments should be.
+• Methods of Paying - The record should include information on how to contribute to the taxes, the minimum contribution amount, and how frequently the payments should be made.

 • Property Description - The document should include a property description.
 It could be a full legal description or a general one.